Skip to content

 self.__threading_call__(self.__describe_<items>__)

-# Optionally you can create another function to retrieve
+# If it is needed you can create another function to retrieve more data from the items.

 def __describe_<items>__(self, regional_client):